Selected Important Safety Information

 Store new, unused Saxenda® pens in the refrigerator between 36°F and 46°F (2°C to 8°C).
 After first use, store in a refrigerator or at room temperature between 59°F and 86°F (15°C to 30°C).
 Pens in use should be thrown away after 30 days even if they still have Saxenda® left in them.
 Don’t freeze Saxenda®.
 Saxenda® that has been frozen must not be used.

 See the Saxenda® dosing schedule from the starting dose (0.6 mg) to the full dose (3.0 mg), usually reached at week 5.
-Your health care professional will create a dose escalation schedule for you based on how well you tolerate Saxenda®.
-Be sure to discuss any potential side effects or other concerns with your health care professional.
+Your health care provider will create a dose escalation schedule for you based on how well you tolerate Saxenda®.
+Be sure to discuss any potential side effects or other concerns with your health care provider.